sujeet-agrahari/joi-extension-html-escape/README.md

-# Joi HTML Tags Validator
+# Joi Extension - Sanitize HTML Tags

 This repo is an extension to joi validation libraries that validates if any string contains html tags or not, hence preventing XSS attacks.